 - SUWS: For adolescents, ages 14-17, who are struggling with anxiety, depression, emotion regulation, learning differences, and trauma.

-Additionally, the treatment curriculum offered at SUWS of the Carolinas is designed to support the growth of each student and is based on a level system.
+Additionally, the treatment curriculum offered at our treatment center is designed to support the growth of each student and is based on a level system.
 Each level carries a specific intention, measurable objectives, and can be individualized for each student’s needs.
-The admissions process will help you determine which program is the right fit for your child.
+The admissions process will help you determine which track is the right fit for your child.

-Throughout the duration of our program all students will go on multi-day wilderness expeditions where they will participate in challenging experiences and activities on a daily basis.
+While at our treatment center, students will go on multi-day wilderness expeditions where they will participate in challenging experiences and activities on a daily basis.
 After each wilderness expedition students will then spend a week at our base camp, which is used as an extension of the treatment process.
 Some of the evidence-based therapeutic methods used in the treatment of depression may include the following:

 Medication management: Antidepressant medication is often used in the treatment of depression, however the use of medication in your child’s treatment plan will be a mutual decision between you and your child’s psychiatrist, whom they will meet with on an as needed basis.
 Additionally, our psychiatrist is available at base camp every other week in the fall, winter, and spring, and every week in the summer.
 We also have a registered nurse on staff and all of our field staff are trained in medication administration.

-Individual therapy: Each student at SUWS of the Carolinas receives individual counseling sessions up to two times a week, where they will be able to meet one-on-one with a licensed mental health professional.
+Individual therapy: Each student at our wilderness treatment center receives individual counseling sessions up to two times a week, where they will be able to meet one-on-one with a licensed mental health professional.
 Individual therapy can help children and adolescents, with depression, work through emotional distress they may be facing and can begin to change unhealthy patterns of thinking.

-Group therapy: Process groups are held on a daily basis, while therapy groups are held one to two times each week.
+Group therapy: Throughout therapy, process groups are held on a daily basis, while therapy groups are held one to two times each week.
 Some of the topics covered in group include, but are not limited to: communication skills, bullying, mindfulness, social skills, anxiety, and emotion regulation.

-Family therapy: Throughout the duration of a student’s stay, parents will engage in weekly calls with a SUWS therapist where they will be updated on their child’s progress, will be involved in treatment planning, and will be able to discuss how they can effectively support their child’s recovery process.
-As part of our programming, SUWS of the Carolinas provides family members with a two day workshop, which is rooted in psychoeducation and is built on the “Love and Logic” model.
+Family therapy: Throughout the duration of a student’s therapy process, parents will engage in weekly calls with a SUWS therapist where they will be updated on their child’s progress, will be involved in treatment planning, and will be able to discuss how they can effectively support their child’s recovery process.
+As part of our therapy, our treatment center provides family members with a two day workshop, which is rooted in psychoeducation and is built on the “Love and Logic” model.
 Finally, there are a number of family webinars available, which are provided to further support and involve parents in the therapeutic process.

 Experiential therapy: In addition to traditional therapeutic methods SUWS of the Carolinas offers a number of other highlights and benefits, both at base camp and in the wilderness.
 Some of the activities our students can participate in include: